 The project design is intended to harmonize with the scale, form, and quality of onsite and adjacent development.
-The project will meet the design intent of designing for the human scale, be appropriate to the local climate and natural resiliency, promote transparency, help define a sense of place, fit the neighborhood, and employ high-quality materials and color.
+The project meets the design intent of designing for the human scale, is appropriate to the local climate and natural resiliency, promotes transparency, helps define a sense of place, fits the neighborhood, and employs high-quality materials and color.